 YEAR 7 ADMISSIONS FOR SEPTEMBER 2020

-The deadline for parents to apply for a place at the College is 31 OCTOBER for admission into Year 7, September 2020.
-Applications which are received after that date will be considered as late and can only be considered after all other places have been allocated.
+The deadline for parents to apply for a place at the College is 31 October for admission into Year 7, September 2020.
+Applications which are received after that date will be viewed as late and can only be considered after all other places have been allocated.
 We are usually oversubscribed with late applications only being considered from our waiting list.
 Applications must be made to your home local authority e.g. Rutland or Leicestershire and not to the College.

 The order of priority if we are oversubscribed is: